Gopala Gopala (2015 film): Legal Issues

 Vishwa Hindu Parishad and Bhagyanagar Ganesh Utsav Samithi submitted an appeal to the regional director of Central Board of Film Certification on 31 December 2014 claiming that the film had objectionable scenes which hurt the religious sentiments of Hindu people.
 In a statement to IANS, they said that they had sought action before the release of the movie as any protest later would be futile.
 In an interview with Suhas Yellapuntala of The New Indian Express, Venkatesh said "It’s natural for certain people to react and they are free to express their views but once they see the film they won’t look at it that way.
 In case, there are any unfortunate incidents, we will convince them and it’ll be fine.
 Because whatever the scriptures tell, that’s what I tell in the film".

 Raghunadha Rao filed a similar case against the film at Saifabad police station on 10 January 2015.
 Telangana lawyers lodged a complaint with the law minister A. Indrakaran Reddy on 16 January 2015 and requested him to take immediate steps to delete objectionable scenes from the film.
 The division bench comprising Chief Justice Kalyan Jyoti Sengupta and Justice P. V. Sanjay Kumar of the Hyderabad High Court pointed out that it could not grant any order without making the producer and director of the film a party to the case.
 Raghunadha Rao then was permitted to file a fresh petition seeking a ban on the screening of the film.

 Reception

 Critical reception

-The film received positive reviews from critics as well as audience according to International Business Times India.
-Sangeetha Devi Dundoo of The Hindu wrote "To a large extent, Gopala Gopala stays true to the essence of OMG – Oh My God! and it’s heart-warming to see a Telugu film backed by big stars taking up the idea of spirituality versus superstitious beliefs".
-Veena N. of Oneindia Entertainment rated the film 4 out of 5 and stated "Even though its a remake movie, Gopala Gopala is a must watch as it is a hilarious entertainer.
-Watch it for Power Star and Venkatesh".
-Karthik Keramalu of IBN Live rated the film 3.5 out of 5 and wrote "Like the recently-released Hindi film PK, Gopala Gopala too challenges blind faith.
+Sangeetha Devi Dundoo of The Hindu wrote, "To a large extent, Gopala Gopala stays true to the essence of OMG – Oh My God! and it’s heart-warming to see a Telugu film backed by big stars taking up the idea of spirituality versus superstitious beliefs".
+Karthik Keramalu of IBN Live rated the film 3.5 out of 5 and wrote, "Like the recently-released Hindi film PK, Gopala Gopala too challenges blind faith.
 Watching the two actors light up the screen, who, for many years have starred in successful remakes, is a nostalgic tribute.
 Pawan Kalyan with a charming smile confesses that dharma supports rightfulness; however, in no manner, does it mean to curb the will to criticize religion and its beliefs".